Myanmar improves in U.S. slavery rankings as reforms continue

 Myanmar's military-dominated government has over the past year enacted rapid reforms, including freeing hundreds of political prisoners, signing peace deals with ethnic minority rebel groups and holding by-elections dominated by Nobel Peace laureate Aung San Suu Kyi's opposition party.

-The U.S. report did note a range of problems remain in Myanmar, including forced labor, sex trafficking and the recruitment of child soldiers.
+The U.S. report did note a range of problems remain in Myanmar, including forced labour, sex trafficking and the recruitment of child soldiers.

-But it also noted new steps to fight human trafficking, including victim-protection laws, a hotline to report abuses, and a pledge to end state-sponsored forced labor by 2015, which prompted the International Labor Organization (ILO) this month to lift punitive restrictions imposed on the country more than a decade ago..
+But it also noted new steps to fight human trafficking, including victim-protection laws, a hotline to report abuses, and a pledge to end state-sponsored forced labour by 2015, which prompted the International Labour Organization (ILO) this month to lift punitive restrictions imposed on the country more than a decade ago.

 "What we've seen over the last year is that the government in Burma has taken a number of significant and frankly unprecedented steps in advancing these reforms," CdeBaca said.